 America is well thought of when it comes to specialty and super-specialty diagnostics and treatment for a single condition.
 Beyond that, America's reputation for the best health support is mixed.
-Today America spends 1/6th (about \$2.5 trillion) of its national economy on health without producing healthy Americans or a healthy America.
+America spends over 1/6th (about \$3.6 trillion in 2018) of its national economy on health without producing healthy Americans or a healthy America.
 The 2010 Health Reform law is very helpful but is not enough.
 Without a quantum change in health vision, strategy and execution, America's future will be as disappointing as its past.